Iván Cepeda: Political career

 In 2009, Cepeda formally entered the realm of electoral politics, standing for the Chamber of Representatives in the 2010 legislative elections.
-He received over 35,000 votes and was elected to the body as a member of the socialist Alternative Democratic Pole.
+He received over 35,000 votes and was elected to the body as a member of the Alternative Democratic Pole.

 In 2014, Cepeda chose to run for Senate, receiving a total of 84,126 votes and getting elected.
 Cepeda would be reelected in 2018, winning 77,842 votes that cycle.
+Cepeda was reelected in 2022.